Singapore leads Asian reticence in denouncing corporate greed

 Singapore is one of the world's wealthiest nations and a regional base for many banks and fund managers, but its long-ruling People's Action Party is losing support from an electorate unhappy about the widening income divide and the government's liberal immigration policy.

-The pro-government Straits Times appeared to take pride in the non-turnout after a call to gather at Raffles Place in the financial centre did not materialize.
+The pro-government Sunday Times appeared to take pride in the non-turnout after a call to gather at Raffles Place in the financial centre failed to materialize.

 "What's missing in this picture?" it asked on its front page above a picture of three policemen patrolling an almost empty Raffle Place.